jiupinjiandingshi/guaizhu/readme.txt

 Git is godd
-Git is free software distributed under the GPL
+Git is free software distributed under